-There are two forms of IUD in use.
-One contains copper, and one is impregnated with the female hormone, levonorgestrel.
+There are two main types of IUD.
+One contains copper, and the others contain the female hormone, levonorgestrel (LNG).

 The copper IUD is a plastic device with a copper coil on the stem and the arms.
 It continuously releases copper into the uterus to cause an inflammatory reaction which is toxic to sperm.

-Hormonal intrauterine devices are also formed from plastic.
-They release the hormone levonorgestrel.
-This thickens the cervical mucus, and it stops sperm from fertilizing the egg.
+The plastic UID is a hormonal device that releases the hormone levonorgestrel.
+This thickens the cervical mucus and stops sperm from fertilizing the egg.

 Levonorgestrel may also thin the uterine lining, and this can partly prevent ovulation.